microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/02_Text_Generation.md

 Navigate back to chat playground and repeat the question again.
 See the results and compare with the first one.

+ > !NOTE
+ > The expected behavior is getting an error message with 400 error code.

 ## Next Steps

 Congratulations, you have completed the first part of the lab!
 You have learned how to use prompt engineering to generate text using a language model.
 In the next part you will learn how to use reasoning models for more complex problems.